thangdev/Chrome-Ext-Text-To-Speech-and-Remove-spam-text/README.md

+## *New update*

+- Add remove text feature
+    - Type the spam text into the input and click Remove button.
+It will replace all spam text to "spamed"
+    - If you just want to remove "Cực kỳ thuyết phục".
+Leave the input blank and just click Remove button
 # TextToSpeech_ChromeExtension
 Highlight a word or text on a webpage then click the extension's icon to listen English voice
 1. Open Chrome.